 A hybrid of ‘Innocence Abroad’ and ‘Rock Star,’ it grows three feet tall with gracefully ruffled plicata blossoms.

 Adding this superstar rebloomer to your garden is a no-brainer.
-Snag a bag of two, four, or 10 bulbs at Eden Brothers.
+Snag a bag of one, three, or 9 rhizomes from the Easy to Grow Store via Amazon.

 Irises are known for their bold coloring, but sometimes you want something a bit more subtle.